 Aboriginal and Torres Strait Islander

 Across key social and economic indicators Aboriginal and Torres Strait Islander people in Queensland consistently experience the highest level of disadvantage.
-Aboriginal and Torres Strait Islander people are over-represented in the justice and child protection systems, they experience lower educational and training attainment, have lower incomes and higher unemployment rates, and experience a higher burden of poor health and injury across all of the life-stages.
+Aboriginal and Torres Strait Islander people are over-represented in the justice and child protection systems, they experience lower educational and training attainment, have lower incomes, higher unemployment rates, and experience a higher burden of poor health and injury across all stages of life.

 Find more information on mental health issues affecting Aboriginal and Torres Strait Islander people.

 Inclusive service delivery for Aboriginal and Torres Strait Islander clients

 Aboriginal and Torres Strait Islander people hold a special place in Australian society.
 They are descendant from the original inhabitants of this country and their traditional cultures are among the oldest surviving cultures on Earth.

 Since the colonisation of Australia, Aboriginal and Torres Strait Islander people have been subjected to an evolving set of government policies which, in many instances has led to suffering and disadvantage for many Aboriginal and Torres Strait Islander people.
 Community Service providers need to be aware of and acknowledge this history so they can fully understand the needs of their clients.

 Training community service workers to raise awareness of the history and current circumstances of Aboriginal and Torres Strait Islander peoples is essential for service providers to become more inclusive in their service delivery.

 As organisations, community service providers should undertake measures to make their services inclusive to Aboriginal and Torres Strait Islander people.

 There are a number of online resources that can assist you with cultural competency training.